Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 An example with [Anime cards](https://animecards.site/ankicards/) is shown below.

-??? quote "Click here to see the example for Anime Cards."
+??? example "Click here to see the example for Anime Cards."

     | Anki Fields | Yomichan Format |
     |-------------|-----------------|